capta1nseal/kood-sisu-demo/src/Info/README-FOR-MD-FILES.md

 ## Styling the .md file

-[Here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) is a link to GitHub's own documentation of how to style the .md file
+[Here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) is a link to GitHub's own documentation on how to style the .md file.

+[Another link](https://www.markdownguide.org/) to help you on your journey.

 --------------------------------------------------------
 ### For navigation purposes: